Gravitational instability

 Suppose that at some initial time, say decoupling, there are small irregularities in the distribution of matter.
-Those regions with more matter will exert a greater gravitational force on their neighboring regions, and hence tend to draw in the surrounding material.
+Those regions with more matter will exert a greater gravitational force on their neighboring regions and hence tend to draw in the surrounding material.
 This extra material makes them even more dense than before, increasing their gravitational attraction and further enhancing their pull on their neighbors.
 An irregular distribution of matter is therefore unstable under the influence of gravity, becoming more and more irregular as time goes by.

 This instability is exactly what is needed to explain the observation that the Universe is much more irregular now than at decoupling, and gravitational instability is almost universally accepted to be the primary influence leading to the formation of structures in the Universe.
 It is an appealingly simple picture, rather spoiled in real life by the fact that while gravity may have the lead role, numerous other processes also have a part to play and things become quite complicated.
-For example, we know that radiation has pressure proportional to its density, and during structure formation the irregularities create pressure gradients which lead to forces opposing the gravitational collapse.
-We know that neutrinos move relativistically and do not interact with other material, and so they are able to escape from structures as they form.
-And once structure formation begins, the complex astrophysics of stars, especially supernovae, can inject energy back into the intergalactic regions and influence regions yet to complete their gravitational collapse.
+For example, we know that radiation has pressure proportional to its density, and during structure formation, the irregularities create pressure gradients which lead to forces opposing the gravitational collapse.
+We know that neutrinos move relativistically and do not interact with other material, so they are able to escape from structures as they form.
+Once structure formation begins, the complex astrophysics of stars, especially supernovae, can inject energy back into the intergalactic medium and influence regions yet to complete their gravitational collapse.